Overture in D major (Yamada)

 The Overture in D major is an overture written by Japanese composer Kōsaku Yamada in 1912.
-Written during his stay in Germany at the Prussian Academy of Arts, the work is closely modelled after the German romantic tradition in both language and form.
-The overture is notable for being the first orchestral piece written by a Japanese composer.
+Written during his stay in Germany at the Prussian Academy of Arts, the work follows the style of early Germanic romanticism, as represented by composers such as Felix Mendelssohn and Robert Schumann.
+It was premiered at the Imperial Theatre on 23 May 1915, performed by the Tokyo Philharmonic Society conducted by the composer.
+The overture is in the key of D major and structured as a sonatina, being notable for being the first orchestral piece written by a Japanese composer.

 Background

 With the beginning of the Meiji era, Japan quickly transformed from a feudal society to a modern nation state.
 As part of these changes, the country was widely Westernized, including its music.
 The Japanese government invited and hired musicians, composers and educators as part of the modernization program, such as Luther Whiting Mason, Franz Eckert, Rudolf Dittrich and John William Fenton, among others.

 In 1875, Japanese educator Isawa Shūji travelled to the United States to study Western music.
 After his return in 1879 he established the Music Investigation Agency, a national research centre focused on Western music.
 Its main objective was to modernize Japanese music as well as its composition, performance, and educational techniques.
 In 1887 it became the Tokyo School of Music (now Tokyo University of the Arts), the first formal musical institution of the country.
 A division then formed between Japanese musicians and composers: those who remained within the Japanese tradition; and those who not only studied Western music, but began to imitate such styles.
 With the beginning of the 20th century, and specially during the Taishō era, elements of traditional Japanese music and Western classical music were gradually synthesized.

 Reflecting this Westernization process, Yamada had grown exposed to the newly introduced Western military marches, as well as the protestant hymns of his mother's church.
 He began his music education in 1904 at the Tokyo School of Music, under German composers August Junker and Heinrich Werkmeister.
 In 1910, and thanks to the patronage of Japanese industrialist Koyata Iwasaki, Yamada moved to Germany where he enrolled in the Prussian Academy of Arts and studied composition under Max Bruch and Karl Leopold Wolf.
 There he was the first Japanese composer to write orchestral music in genres such as the overture, symphony and symphonic poem.